-Travel can increase the risk of travelers’ exposure to COVID-19 as well as subsequent spread to the community.
-Consequently, Tufts discourages all but truly essential travel.
-Please consult Tufts’ updated travel policy and the FAQs below for restrictions and procedures related to travel.
-Tufts continues to strongly discourage international and domestic travel at this time—whether university-related or personal.
-Should travel be necessary, any additional restrictions or procedures at your school or unit beyond the university’s policy also need to be followed.
+Following recent guidance from the Centers for Disease Control and Prevention and Governor Baker's decision to lift all remaining COVID-19 restrictions in Massachusetts effective May 29, Tufts University is updating its travel policies and procedures as of June 1, 2021.
+Please consult the June 1, 2021 updated travel policy and the FAQs below for procedures and restrictions related to travel.
+Any additional restrictions or procedures at your school or unit beyond the university's travel policy also need to be followed.
 We will continue to monitor the public health situation and government travel advisories and adjust our guidance accordingly.

 Frequently Asked Questions

 Tufts faculty, staff, and students must abide by the Massachusetts COVID-19 Travel Advisory Policy, as well as Tufts' policy.
 This means that travelers returning from out-of-region may not come to campus except for surveillance testing until they have completed quarantine or have received one negative COVID-19 test result.
 They also must take a second test (and receive a negative test result) within 3-4 days of the first.
 After this, they may return to their routine surveillance testing cadence.
 Faculty, staff and students who participate in routine COVID-19 surveillance testing and those who need to come to campus to work but are not in surveillance testing may test immediately on return from travel but must wait for a negative result before returning to campus to work or study.
 Travelers working exclusively remotely are not eligible for Tufts' COVID-19 testing but are still required to abide by the Massachusetts COVID-19 Travel Advisory Policy.